multimodalas/fusion-qec-sim/ROADMAP.md

 QEC Roadmap

+Deterministic QLDPC CSS Toolkit — Architectural Governance Document

-This document defines the architectural trajectory and governance principles of the QEC toolkit.
+This document defines the structural trajectory, invariants, and expansion boundaries of the QEC toolkit.

 QEC evolves under a stability-first philosophy.
 Experimental expansion is permitted — destabilization is not.

-1. Core Principles (Non-Negotiable)
+1. Core Architectural Invariants (Non-Negotiable)

-The following invariants apply to all future releases:
+These constraints apply to all future releases.

 Determinism as Architecture